Hanan20/Hanan20/README.md

 ---

 💡 *Always learning, experimenting, and building AI systems that create real impact.
-Open to collaboration and opportunities in machine learning and applied AI.*
+Open to collaboration and opportunities in machine learning and AI.*